talhariaz324/talhariaz324/README.md

 ## 🙋‍♂️ About Me:

-- 🔭 With over 2 years of experience in building scalable applications.
+- 🔭 With 3 years of experience in building scalable applications.
 I specialize in JavaScript, React, Node.js, and React Native, focusing on creating dynamic, user-friendly experiences.

 - 🌱 Currently, I work at Weiblocks, thriving in fast-paced environments where I leverage my skills in databases, cloud services, and CI/CD pipelines to make a meaningful impact.